dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/advanced.md

 1. Disable the IIS Shared Configuration.
 1. Run the installer.
-1. Export the updated *applicationHost.config* file to the share.
+1. Export the updated `applicationHost.config` file to the file share.
 1. Re-enable the IIS Shared Configuration.

 ## Data protection

 The [ASP.NET Core Data Protection stack](xref:security/data-protection/introduction) is used by several ASP.NET Core [middlewares](xref:fundamentals/middleware/index), including middleware used in authentication.
 Even if Data Protection APIs aren't called by user code, data protection should be configured with a deployment script or in user code to create a persistent cryptographic [key store](xref:security/data-protection/implementation/key-management).
 If data protection isn't configured, the keys are held in memory and discarded when the app restarts.

-If the key ring is stored in memory when the app restarts:
+If the Data Protection key ring is stored in memory when the app restarts:

 * All cookie-based authentication tokens are invalidated.
 * Users are required to sign in again on their next request.